Traditional climbing: Description

-Traditional climbing differs from sport climbing that has in-situ climbing protection already pre-bolted into the route, and the lead climber just clips their rope, via quickdraws, into the bolts as they ascend.
-As a result, sport climbing is therefore a much safer, and less stressful, form of free climbing.
-Traditional climbing differs from free solo climbing where no climbing protection is used whatsoever.
+Traditional climbing differs from sport climbing which has in-situ climbing protection already pre-bolted into the rock on the climbing route, and the lead climber just has to clip their rope—via quickdraws—into the fixed bolts as they ascend.
+As a result, sport climbing is thus a much safer and less stressful or physically demanding form of free climbing than traditional climbing.
+Traditional climbing is distinct from free solo climbing where no climbing protection is used whatsoever.

 First free ascent

-With the greater popularity of sport climbing, traditional climbing evolved to embrace some of its redpointing techniques in qualifying a climb as a first free ascent (FFA).
-The previously controversial practices of hangdogging (i.e. practicing on an abseil rope), and headpointing (i.e. practicing on a top rope) are now accepted by the leading traditional climbers.
+With the greater popularity of sport climbing, traditional climbing began to embrace some of sport climbing's redpointing techniques that are allowed in qualifying a sport-climb as a first free ascent (FFA).
+The previously controversial practices of hangdogging (which means repeatedly falling at a crux but without returning to the base of the climb each time), and headpointing (which means practicing the route on a top rope beforehand) are now accepted by the leading traditional climbers as valid techniques.

-From the early 21st century, traditional climbers began to introduce the derived term 'greenpointing' (or the Grünpunkt movement, as a play on the sport climbing Rotpunkt movement), to describe completing an ascent of an existing pre-bolted sport-climb but only using "traditional protection" (in some cases, the bolts would be physically removed or 'chopped', but not always).
+Around the turn of the 21st century, traditional climbers began to introduce the derived term 'greenpointing' (from the Grünpunkt movement, as a play on the sport climbing Rotpunkt movement), to describe completing an ascent of an established pre-bolted sport-climb but only using "traditional protection".
+In some cases, the sport-climbing bolts would be physically removed—or 'chopped'—to restore the route to its natural un-bolted state as a purer form of challenge to the climber.

 History

-As 20th-century rock climbers began to free climb (i.e. avoiding any form of aid), they often used traditional climbing techniques for protection.
-Early traditional climbers relied on crude, and often unreliable, forms of homemade "passive" climbing protection such as pieces of metal or chockstones attached to slings.
+As 20th-century rock climbers began to free climb (avoiding any form of aid in overcoming the challenges), they often used traditional climbing techniques for their protection.
+Early traditional climbers relied on crude—often unreliable—forms of homemade "passive" climbing protection such as pieces of metal or chockstones attached to slings, which eventually became replaced by professionally manufactured passive protection in the form of nuts and hexes from specialist climbing equipment manufacturers.

-With the development of "active" traditional climbing protection in the 1970s—called spring-loaded camming devices (SLCDs, or "friends")—the grades of technical difficulty that traditional climbers could safely undertake on crack climbing routes increased dramatically, and new grade milestones were set on new traditional climbing routes.
-However, by the mid-1980s, the leading traditional climbers were again facing technical challenges with minimal possibilities for traditional climbing protection (i.e. face climbing routes with tiny or no cracks whatsoever in which to insert SLCDs), that required them to accept significant personal risks – Johnny Dawes's 1986 ascent of Indian Face being a notable example.
+With the development of "active" traditional climbing protection in the 1970s—typically called spring-loaded camming devices (SLCDs, or "friends")—the grades of technical difficulty that traditional climbers could safely undertake on crack climbing routes increased dramatically, and new grade milestones were set on new traditional climbing routes.
+By the mid-1980s, the leading traditional climbers were facing technical challenges on their hardest projects as they had with minimal possibilities for traditional active climbing protection—examples being the face climbing routes they were attempting that had tiny or no cracks whatsoever in which to insert SLCDs.
+Ascending these routes as traditional climbs would mean using less protection and required them to accept significant personal risks—Johnny Dawes's 1986 ascent of Indian Face being a notable example.